 Good to know: You don’t need to upload every file format.
 However, you can upload a number of different formats to cover maximum browser support.
 WOFF is a good format with maximum browser compatibility and a good file size.
 If you do not have a WOFF or WOFF2 version of your font files, you can use font converters found online.

 Important: Webflow supports variable fonts in TTF, OTF, WOFF, and WOFF2 formats.
-EOT and SVG formats are not supported for variable fonts.
+Webflow doesn’t support variable fonts in EOT and SVG formats at this time.

 How to edit installed fonts